MiaomiaoND/Quadratic-Mutual-Information/README.md

 # Quadratic-Mutual-Information
-This code implemented a MLP with the structure of 500\*200\*40 and used the quadratic mutual information to train the network.
+This code implemented a MLP with the structure of 500\*200\*40 and used the quadratic mutual information to train the network based on Fashion-MINST dataset.